 I'm going to do my best to never touch my IRA.
 It's just good to know it's there for penalty free withdrawal if absolutely necessary.
 I suggest all of you continue to max out your 401k and IRA and mentally write them both off until you're 60+.

 I will be the best damn burger flipper there is at In N' Out Burger because I've got experience working the grills at McDonald's.
 When you start working minimum wage jobs, no job is beneath you.
 I will earn my $10 an hour with pride and stuff my face during breakfast, lunch, and dinner with complementary cheeseburgers, animal fries, and milkshakes in order to save money.
 The great thing about In N' Out is that they also provide health insurance for full-time employees as well.
 Starbucks does the same, but I don't drink coffee.

-If for some reason I can't get a fast food job or the ladies find me too ugly to hire as a tennis instructor during the day, I'll ramp up my resume review service and personal finance consulting.
-I’ve seen way too many people screw up the last mile (the resume and interview) during my time interviewing over 500 candidates who wanted to join a financial services firm.
+If for some reason I can't get a fast food job or the ladies find me too ugly to hire as a tennis instructor during the day, I'll ramp up my personal finance consulting services.
+I currently put a limit on working with three clients a month.

 Helping clients with the last mile or their personal finances takes a lot of work and is highly rewarding.
 The end game for this site is to simply lead better lives with less stress, increased security, and more happiness.